dappforce/subsocial-docs/docs/basics/creator-staking/passive-staking.md

 As usual, the more tokens a user stakes, the more they can expect to receive in return, and a creator with one million SUB staked towards them will receive more rewards than a creator with only one thousand SUB staked towards them.

+Stakers will receive the same rewards regardless of who they stake to, effectively making this a vote, and improving curation by signaling to the network what is most popular with users.

 ![](../../../static/img/staking.png)

 Subsocial currently has 1.58% inflation.
 90% of this inflation will be allocated